This weekend we had some beautiful weather and a toddler with more energy than the Duracell bunny.

 After walking past some ponies we checked out the tea barn, at which point I realised I had left my purse in the car… after a mad run to the car and back we decided on a sausage roll for the mancub and a roasted vegetable and pesto pastry for me, washed down with a cup of tea and a glass of fresh pear juice for the small one.

 There was so much to choose from, and all homemade.
 They offer cream teas, hot chocolate with all the trimmings, and the cakes looked incredible.
 I’m salivating at the thought of the carrot cake especially, it looked lush!

-The food and drink was tasty; William demolished the whole sausage roll and he loved the pear juice so much he wanted more – a great excuse for a return visit and a chance to try some cake…
+The food and drink was tasty; the mancub demolished the whole sausage roll and he loved the pear juice so much he wanted more – a great excuse for a return visit and a chance to try some cake…

 Price wise I found it reasonable – £7.50 for our food and drink and no admission charge; there is farm produce available to buy such as eggs, plants and flowers, fresh apple and pear juice and other farm fare depending on the time of year.

 Payment is cash only, and there is plenty of car parking.